Ultrastrong time-dependent light-matter interactions are gauge-relative: Toy model

 \subsection{Bare-energy conservation, and $\alpha$-independent predictions}

 In QED material systems are often interpreted as surrounded by a cloud of virtual photons \cite{cohen-tannoudji_photons_1997,cohen-tannoudji_atom-photon_2010,compagno_atom-field_1995,passante_cloud_1985,compagno_interference_1985,persico_time_1987}.
-Two examples of virtual processes are those described by the terms $ab$ and $a^\dagger b^\dagger$ having a coupling strength $u_\alpha^+(t)$ in Eq. (\ref{hamtim}), which are number non-conserving and so do not commute with $H_0$.
-When only considering processes that conserve the bare energy $H_0$ one obtains $\alpha$-independent subsystem predictions {\em despite} the $\alpha$-dependence of the subsystems themselves.
-In particular, the QED $S$-matrix provides transition amplitudes between (subsystem) eigenstates of $H_0$, but is $\alpha$-independent, because it describes ``real" processes that conserve $H_0$ \cite{woolley_gauge_2000}.
-Virtual emission and absorption events can be defined as those that do not conserve $H_0$.

-Inspection of Eq. (\ref{hamtim}) reveals directly, that different subsystem divisions only differ in their description of virtual processes.
-All number non-conserving terms in Eq. (\ref{hamtim}) are $\alpha$-dependent, whereas the remaining number-conserving part is $\alpha$-independent at resonance, which is precisely when this term conserves the bare energy, i.e.,
+Two examples of virtual processes are those described by the terms $ab$ and $a^\dagger b^\dagger$ having a coupling strength $u_\alpha^+(t)$ in Eq.~(\ref{hamtim}), which are number non-conserving and so do not commute with $H_0$.
+Inspection of Eq.~(\ref{hamtim}) reveals directly that different subsystem divisions only differ in their description of virtual processes.
+All number non-conserving terms in Eq. (\ref{hamtim}) are $\alpha$-dependent, whereas the remaining number-conserving part is $\alpha$-independent at resonance, which is precisely when this term conserves the bare energy, because

-{\em Despite} the $\alpha$-dependence of the subsystems themselves, within the approximation of retaining only the interaction term in Eq. (\ref{cons}) all $\alpha$-dependence drops out of the theory.
-This approximation is valid in the traditional regime of weakly-coupled nearly-resonant systems, a regime that can be understood as a {\em gauge-nonrelativistic}.
-Therein, one can pretend that the canonical momenta represent the same physical observables in every gauge, implying that the associated quantum subsystems, ``light" and ``matter", are ostensibly unique.
+Thus, despite the $\alpha$-dependence of the subsystems themselves, within the approximation of retaining only the interaction terms that conserve $H_0$, all $\alpha$-dependence drops out of the theory.
+In this case the bare vacuum coincides with the Hamiltonian ground state.
+This approximation is valid in the traditional regime of weakly-coupled nearly-resonant systems, a regime that can be understood as gauge-nonrelativistic \cite{stokes_implications_2020}.
+Therein, one can pretend that the quantum subsystems,``light" and ``matter", are ostensibly unique, i.e., not gauge-relative.
 In truth, this is not the case, and the pretence cannot be sustained if the required approximation is not valid.
+Therefore, for ultrastrong and fast interactions, when assuming a time-dependent coupling it must be determined which gauges describe which experimental protocols and arrangements.
+In what follows we verify that the correct gauge to use will generally depend on the microscopic arrangement being considered.
+No one gauge is universally correct.